gabr1e11/so-simple-theme/en/_posts/_2017-04-13-improbability-engine.md

 I'm doing so many things lately that I don't actually have much time to edit this blog as often as it deserves, but I will try to at least update it ever 2 or 3 months, just so you know.

-First of all, if you want to go to the meaty stuff, jump here
+This post is about how to get a job in the videogame industry when you are a complete outsider.
+If you prefer to skip my usual digression, you can jump directly [here](#how-to-become-a-videogame-developer-when-you-are-already-35) First of all, if you want to go to the meaty stuff,

 # Preface[^6]

 As life wants it, this post was originally destined to be a "How to write your own 3D engine in OpenGL for dummies" post.
 I was gonna rant about the challenges and subtleties of writing an engine in C++ for the OpenGL API while keeping it multi-platform and multi-API.
-It was also going to showcase some nice techiques I had learned in the process.
+It was also going to showcase some nice techniques I had learned in the process.

 However I'm not going to do it.
 No sir.
 No, no, no, no.